Vietnam's capital ramps up testing after extending COVID-19 curbs | Health

 Vietnam's capital ramps up testing after extending COVID-19 curbs

-Vietnam's capital on Monday extended COVID-19 restrictions for a further two weeks, as authorities launched a plan to test up to 1.5 million people for the coronavirus in higher-risk areas of the capital to contain a climb in infections.
+Vietnam's capital, Hanoi, extended COVID-19 restrictions on Monday for a further two weeks, as authorities launched a plan to conduct tests on the city's 8 million people to try to curb a climb in infections that started in late April.
 The Southeast Asian country dealt successfully with the virus for much of the pandemic, but the virulent Delta variant has proved more challenging in recent months.

-Vietnam's capital on Monday extended COVID-19 restrictions for a further two weeks, as authorities launched a plan to test up to 1.5 million people for the coronavirus in higher-risk areas of the capital to contain a climb in infections.
+Vietnam's capital, Hanoi, extended COVID-19 restrictions on Monday for a further two weeks, as authorities launched a plan to conduct tests on the city's 8 million people to try to curb a climb in infections that started in late April.

-"Accordingly, people in red areas must shelter in place and one person of every household there will be tested three times per week," a statement from city authorities said, adding that in other zones people would be tested every five to seven days.
+Hanoi, which has ordered people to stay home and halted all non-essential activities since July, has divided the city into "red", "orange" and "green" zones based on infection risk.
+"People in quarantine camps, isolated areas or in red areas will be tested three times per week," city authorities said in a statement late on Monday, adding that people in other zones would be tested every five to seven days by either a PCR or rapid antigen test.

 Barricades on Monday separated red zones from other areas, photographs posted on social media and media outlets showed.
+Hanoi has been reporting 50 cases daily on average and has recorded over 4,100 cases since the pandemic began, official data showed.

-Hanoi authorities expect up to 1.5 million test samples to be collected in the next week.
-The government is eager to keep the outbreak from reaching the intensity seen in Ho Chi Minh City.
-In the southern business hub, people have been encouraged to test themselves using antigen COVID-19 kits after health services were overwhelmed.
+Hanoi authorities are eager to keep the outbreak from reaching the intensity seen in Ho Chi Minh City, which accounts for nearly half of the total infections and 80% of fatalities.
+In the southern business hub, where a strict lockdown is in place until Sept.
+15, people have been encouraged to test themselves using antigen COVID-19 kits after health services were overwhelmed.

-Hanoi has been reporting on average 50 cases daily and has recorded over 4,000 cases since the pandemic began, official data showed.
-Although the numbers are still low, authorities are wary after the Delta variant has helped drive up infections across the country to over 524,000 cases.
+In a rare live broadcast of questions from the public to an official late on Monday, Phan Van Mai, chairman of Ho Chi Minh City, said some restaurants in safe zones would be allowed to reopen for takeaway and that city authorities would look to gradually reopen the economy.
+One-third of Hanoi's residents have received at least one dose of a vaccine and the Health Ministry on Sunday called on the capital and Ho Chi Minh City to vaccinate all adult residents with at least one dose by Sept.
+15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)